ConservationInternational/trends.earth/LDMP/help/source/training/tutorial_custom_lpd.rst

 ﻿Use custom productivity data
 =================================

-- **Objective**: Learn to load custom land productivity data computed outside of Trends.Earth.
+- **Objective**: Learn how to load custom land productivity data computed outside of Trends.Earth.

-- **Estimated time of completion**: 15 minutes
+- **Estimated time of completion**: 20 minutes

 - **Internet access**: Not required